mboyea/fly-vpn/README.md

 #### Update a Client Certificate (Windows 10)

+- Run `nix develop` to open a shell with access to development tools (like `flyctl`).
+- Run `flyctl logs`.
-- Start the server.
+- Start the server init script.
-- Find the location of the `.crt` file provided by the server CLI on startup.
-It is at `/var/lib/softether/vpnserver/cn.txt` by default.
+- Copy the certificate text from `/usr/vpnserver/store/server.crt` into a file `server.crt`.
 - Download the `.crt` file to the client's Windows 10 computer.
 - Double click the `.crt` file to open it with Crypto Shell Extensions.
 - Click `Install Certificate...`.
 - Select `Local Machine`.
 - Click `Next`.
-- Click `Yes`.
+- Click `Yes` to give administrator privileges.
 - Select `Place all certificates in the following store`.
 - Click `Browse...`.
 - Select `Trusted Root Certification Authorities`.
-- Click `OK` to give Administrator Privileges.
+- Click `OK`.
 - Click `Next`.
 - Click `Finish`.